mvolkmann/blog/src/ocaml.md

 and make edits.

 Use the up and down arrow keys to recall previously entered expressions.
-They can be edited and executed again.
+These can be edited and executed again.

 To show the type of an expression `e`, enter `#show e;;`

-To load definitions in an OCaml source file into the REPL, enter `#use "{file-path}";;`.
+To load definitions from an OCaml source file into the REPL, enter `#use "{file-path}";;`.
 This enables using all the types and functions defined in the source file inside the REPL.